udeyrishi/bo_query_tool/Readme.md

 ##Bo Query Tool
-A simple proof of concept sample app for querying [Bo's](https://github.com/udeyrishi/bo) processed results (stored in MongoDB).
+A proof of concept sample app for querying [Bo's](https://github.com/udeyrishi/bo) processed results (stored in MongoDB).

 ##Dependencies
 Python 3 and PyMongo.
 Install PyMongo using: